-The quarter and year over year decrease in other electric revenue adjustments is due to lower customer credits for previously deferred revenues in excess of prescribed targets and bill credit surcharges in 2022 when compared to bill credits issued to customers in 2021.
+The quarter and year over year decrease in other electric revenue adjustments is due to lower customer credits for previously deferred revenues in excess of prescribed targets.
+Further impacting the year over year decrease are bill credit surcharges in the first half of 2022 when compared to bill credits issued to customers in 2021.